MarkHanoteau/MarkHanoteau.github.io/assets/2022-09-01-Marketing-Analytics.md

 The measure enables the comparison of efficiencies between different marketing investments.
 It also allows for experiments as the business decides how to allocate their marketing budget to maximise sales.

-ROMI-managed companies use marketing mix models as a critically important capability to aid this decision-making process.
-The intention of MMMM is to optimize ROMI beyond improving the measurement of returns.
+ROMI-managed companies use marketing mix models, or when media is involved, media mix modelling, as a critically important capability to aid this budget adjustment decision-making process.
+MMM analyzes historical data to represent sales as a function of advertising and marketing variables:

+media spend, number of views and product price, and control variables, such as weather, seasonality, and market competition

+to optimize ROMI beyond improving the measurement of returns.
 They allow the estimate of potential outcomes across a variety of circumstances performing “what-if scenarios” and to evaluate more quickly and efficiently a wide range of alternative options.

-The most commonly studied and applied ROMI method is marketing mix modelling (MMM) or when media is involved, media mix modelling, where historical data is used to represent sales as a function of advertising and marketing variables, such as media spend, number of views and product price, and control variables, such as weather, seasonality, and market competition.
-This can be used to adjust marketing budgets.
 A lack of granular data, however, commonly limits the scope of MMM just to studying the marketing effectiveness on a national level rather than, for example, regionally or by product category.
 This limitation reduces opportunities in detailed decision making and budgeting.
 MMM also